lure-sh/lure/docs/build-scripts.md

 - `~branch`: Specify which branch of the repo to check out.
 - `~commit`: Specify which commit of the repo to check out.
 - `~depth`: Specify what depth should be used when cloning the repo.
 Must be an integer.
+- `~name`: Specify the name of the directory into which the git repo should be cloned.

 Examples: